IPCC Sixth Assessment Report: Important findings of WG 1 report

-According to AR6 coauthors, the probable temperature rise is in the middle of the scenario spectrum that reaches from 1.5 °C to 5 °C, at about 3 °C at the end of the century.
+According to AR6 coauthors, the probable temperature rise is in the middle of the scenario spectrum that ranges from 1.5 °C to 5 °C, at about 3 °C at the end of the century.
 It is likely that 1.5 °C will be reached before 2040.
 The threats from compound impacts are rated higher than in previous IPCC reports.
 The famous hockey stick graph has been extended.

 Extreme weather is expected to increase in line with temperature, and compound effects (such as heat and drought together) may impact more on society.
 The report includes a major change from previous IPCC in the ability of scientists to attribute specific extreme weather events.

 The global carbon budget to keep below 1.5 °C is estimated at 500 billion more tonnes of greenhouse gas, which would need the whole world to be net zero before 2050.
 Staying within this budget, if counting from the beginning of the year 2020, gives a 50% chance to stay below 1.5 °C. For having a 67% chance, the budget is 400 billion tonnes and for an 83% chance it is 300 billion tonnes.
 The report says that rapidly reducing methane emissions is very important, to make short-term gains to buy time for carbon dioxide emission cuts to take effect.

 Any future warming will increase the occurrence of extreme weather events.
 Even in a 1.5 °C temperature rise there will be "an increasing occurrence of some extreme events unprecedented in the observational record".
 The likelihood of more rare events increases more.

 The frequency, and the intensity of such events will considerably increase with warming, as described in the following table: